wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 2)	Level up our data stack by demoing features in the data stack that we are lacking or need to improve in [NSW Department of Education](https://education.nsw.gov.au/).
 These demos will start the conversation on what features we want to prioritise.

 ## Principals
-Simple one button click setting you up with your own blazingly fast data stack Completely free 💲💲💲.
+Simple one button click, that sets you up with your own blazingly fast data stack `completely free` 💲💲💲.

 ## Audience
 The project is designed to be very simple but allow you the flexibility for you to go as deep you like!